Aetopia/ZetaConfig/README.md

     Special K offers a superior framelimiter as compared to the ingame framelimiter.
     The Special K framelimiter is used since the ingame Min/Max FPS are set to 960 allow for aggressive dynamic resolution scaling for better performance.

-### From Resolution Enforcer
+### From Window Display Mode Tool
-1. Ability to enforce a specific resolution upon a specific application when being it is utilized.
+Ability to enforce a specific resolution upon a specific application when being it is utilized.
-2. UWP & Win32 app support.

 # Does ZetaConfig alter any Halo Infinite settings?